ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ### Grouping

 Grouping will be based on the record value.
 The grouping header will display the rendered icon/spinner/text.
 In the case of an icon/spinner, it will also be followed by the `label` text.
 This will disambiguate cases where multiple record values map to the same icon (assuming the labels are different).

+For values that do not match any mapping, we will display the raw data value.
+While this introduces inconsistency, it seems preferable to the alternative, which is having multiple, separate groupings with a blank header (well, with just the item count in parens).
+Even in the case where there is a default mapping, we would still end up with separate groups with the identical default mapped icon and/or text, which is just a bad.

 Text in a grouping header will be ellipsized and gain a tooltip if there is not enough room to display it all.

 ### Sorting